Lena138/first-asm/README.md

 # first-asm

-//codes for programs wriiteen in aassembly
+//codes for programs wriiten in assembly